spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
+* If there are five or more threads in a group, prefix the group with a line saying: "NN threads with stack trace:"

 * Sort thread names in each group alphabetically.

 * Put \<empty stack trace\> threads last, no matter how many they are.